python/devguide/committing.rst

    [diff]
    git = on

-Under Windows, you should also enable the `eol extension`_, which will fix any Windows-specific line endings your text editor might insert when you create or modify versioned files.
+* *Under Windows*, you should also enable the `eol extension`_, which will fix any Windows-specific line endings your text editor might insert when you create or modify versioned files.
 The public repository has a hook which will reject all changesets having the wrong line endings, so enabling this extension on your local computer is in your best interest.

 As a core developer, it can be very helpful to set up the same commit checks locally that the main repo enforces for incoming patch sets.
 This can save a